Ashley River Historic District Corridor

 In October 2017, the City of North Charleston annexed three parcels totaling approximately 114 acres of riverfront adjacent Magnolia Plantation.
 This land is part of the once larger Runnymede Plantation.

 In early 2017, Charleston County amended its Special Events ordinance limiting the number of events that can take place on a property per year as well as their size.
-The owner of the Runnymede parcels had operated a commercial events venue on the property and wanted to be able to continue hosting events without having to go through Charleston County’s new approval process.
+The owner of the Runnymede parcels operate a commercial events venue on the property and wanted to be able to continue hosting events without having to go through Charleston County’s new approval process.
 The land is contiguous with North Charleston and the owner could voluntarily annex into the municipality without requiring a public hearing.

 Initially, the City of North Charleston was going to rezone one of the parcels B2, which is the equivalent to General Business, allowing unlimited use and density.
 The League quickly engaged its partners and neighboring landowners to develop the best course of action.
 Knowing that there was not a legal mechanism to stop the annexation, we focused on correcting the zoning to reflect Charleston County’s rural AG-8 zoning, which limits density to 1 unit per 8 acres.

 The League worked closely with North Charleston city staff and communicated extensively with City Council members to emphasize the significance of the historic district and importance to have the zoning reflect the surrounding rural context.
 Ultimately, the City of North Charleston threw out their initial B2 zoning proposal and established a new AG zoning code that would limit density to 1 unit per 4 acres and still allow the owner to host special events on the property.
-This action demonstrates the City of North Charleston’s commitment to preserving the Ashley River Historic District corridor and its cultural and ecological resources.